mikko-tormala/react-redux-events/README.md

 In this implementation, `Listeners` subscribe to `Events`, which can be `Dispatched` from anywhere in the application.

-Flow:
+Base Flow:
-- Component signals interest in a specific `Event Type`, by registering a `Listener` method for that event.
+- A component signals interest in a specific `Event Type`, by registering a `Listener` method for that event.
 - React-Redux Events stores the interest for that Event type.
 - Sometime later, somewhere else in the application, an Event of that type is `Dispatched`.
 - RRE looks up all the stored interested listeners for that event type, and calls the listener method with the event data.
+- When the component unmounts or is no longer interested in the event type, it signals RRE to remove the listener.

 ## Requirements
 - redux@>=3.1.0
-- react@>16.0.0
+- react@>=16.0.0 (if you want to use with React)

-## Installation
+## Usage with React

 ```
 npm install --save react-redux-events
 ```

-Then to enable React-Redux Events, register the RRE reducer along with your other reducers, and make sure you have the react-redux Provide wrapping your app:
+First, let's define some Event Types:

 ```js
 // Events.js
 export const VIEWER_EVENT = 'VIEWER_EVENT';
 export const TRACKING_EVENT = 'TRACKING_EVENT';
 ```

+Then to enable React-Redux Events, register the RRE reducer along with your other reducers, and make sure the react-redux Provider wraps your app:

 ```js
 // Index.js